 Lawsuits to Seek Class Action Status

-According to the complaint, at least 100,000 homes in California, which is the country’s largest agricultural state, may have to dispose of most of their belongings because they are tainted by the pesticide.
-The chemicals are in the furniture, carpeting, and even children’s toys, the complaint states.
+According to the complaint, at least 100,000 homes in California, the country’s largest agricultural state, may have to dispose of most of their belongings because the pesticide taints them.
+The complaint states that the chemicals are in the furniture, carpeting, and children’s toys.

 The lawsuits were filed on behalf of families in Fresno, Kings, Madera, and Tulare counties and are a precursor to seeking class-action status.
 In each case, the plaintiffs are parents suing on behalf of their children who suffer from severe neurological damage that the lawsuits blame on exposure to the chemical while they were in the womb or when they were very young.
 The lawsuits say parents or other relatives in frequent contact with children who worked in fields or packing plants also became contaminated with the chemical, which they then passed on to the child.

 Chlorpyrifos, a widely used pesticide, has been strongly linked to brain damage in children.
 These and other health concerns have led several countries and some U.S. states to ban chlorpyrifos, but the chemical is still allowed on food crops in the U.S. after successful lobbying by its manufacturer.

 The American Academy of Pediatrics, representing more than 66,000 pediatricians and pediatric surgeons, has warned that continued use of chlorpyrifos puts developing fetuses, infants, children, and pregnant women at significant risk.
 Researchers have also found that prenatal exposure to chlorpyrifos is linked to lower birth weight, reduced IQ, loss of working memory, attention disorders, and delayed motor development.